AnthonyFrancis/AnthonyFrancis/README.md

 <!-- [![Social banner for AnthonyFrancis](./github_header.svg)](www.AnthonyFrancis.dev) -->

 # Hey!
-I'm Anthony 👋🏽
+I'm Anthony Francis 👋🏽

 - I'm a Product Manager with Software Engineering skills, based in London, UK.
 - I have a background in Product Management, with experience building software and leading teams.